In order to keep your natural gas appliances operating safely and efficiently, it's important to perform regular maintenance and repairs.

-- Inspect the exhaust duct regularly to ensure that it hasn't become crushed, kinked or otherwise restricted.
+- Inspect the exhaust duct regularly to ensure that it hasn't become crushed, kinked or restricted.

-- Never store or use flammable products such as gasoline, paint, thinner or cleaning products near or in the same room as your dryer.
+- Storing or using flammable products such as gasoline, paint, thinner or cleaning products near or in the same room as your dryer.

-- To help avoid serious accidents, the damper must be kept open on a permanent basis.
+To help avoid serious accidents, the fireplace damper must be kept open on a permanent basis.
 Use the damper lock included with the natural gas log assembly kit.

 Attic Insulation Safety and Maintenance

-- Install a barrier made of approved non-combustible material around the above heat sources.
+- Install a barrier made of non-combustible material around the above-mentioned heat sources.

 - Keep the air supply openings to the forced-air furnace free of any insulation.